-1 INTRODUCTION
+1 Introduction

 We revisit generalized template matching for named entity recognition in family books.
 In contrast to machine learning and neural networks, this approach requires no training or validation data, explains every decision, and provides a natural path for incremental improvement without post-processing.
-I present recent improvements, answer some queries prompted by our earlier communications, and lay the foundations for our forthcoming report at ICDAR'21 on named relation extraction.
+We present recent improvements, answer some queries prompted by our earlier communications, and lay the foundations for our forthcoming report at ICDAR'21 on named relation extraction.

-I was motivated to embark on this strand of research by a longtime colleague's participation in a much larger project at Family-Search.
-That project's objective is the construction of a pipeline from existing sources - current databases, books, census, parish and military records, archival resources, even photographs of tombstones - to a "universal" genealogical ontology.
-Yet unexploited
+We were motivated to embark on this strand of research by a long-time colleague's participation in a much larger project at FamilySearch.
+That project's objective is the construction of a pipeline from existing sources - current databases, books, census, https://doi.org/10.1145/1234567890 parish and military records, archival resources, even photographs of tombstones - to a "universal" genealogical ontology.
+Yet unexploited sources include over 300,000 already digitized family books (published compendia compiled from the records of a family, parish or town).
+They are typically a list of assorted facts like names, dates and places presented as quasi-repetitive phrases of keywords and targets with simple \ grammars.